In this guide: What is a prostate orgasm? | Where is the prostate? | How to have a prostate orgasm | Sex positions to try | Tips if you’re struggling

 You might be put off by the idea of encountering a bit of poo, but if you’ve been to the toilet an hour before play, there’s no need to worry.
 And douching is optional – not essential.
 (If you would like to, we’ve got a handy guide on how to use an anal douche; check it out, then head back here!)

-“For many, prostate play is a totally new sensation.
-So, remember to take it slow and make sure you’re relaxed,” says Annabelle.
+For many, prostate play is a totally new sensation.
 Your butt might tense up when you’re nervous, which makes anal play much less pleasurable.

-But the more turned on you are, the more your muscles relax – which makes easier to slide inside the anus without discomfort.
+But the more turned on you are, the more your muscles relax – which makes it easier to slide inside the anus without discomfort.
 Whether you’re flying solo or with a partner, think: foreplay.
 Stroke your penis, tease the perineum (that sensitive spot between your balls and bum), or circle the rim of your anus.

 Some people like edging themselves towards orgasm solely with prostate massage – and only touching their penis when they’re ready for the big finale.
 Save this technique for when you’re more experienced with anal play.
 Until then, get more tips for jacking off in our guide on how to masturbate for men.